Novak Djokovic: Sponsorships and business ventures

 Since 2004, the business end of Djokovic's career has been handled by Israeli managers Amit Naor (former pro tennis player turned sports agent) and Allon Khakshouri, a duo which also had Marat Safin and Dinara Safina as its clients.
 In June 2008, after the duo entered into a partnership with CAA Sports, the sports division of Hollywood talent firm Creative Artists Agency, meaning that the famous company started representing tennis players for the first time, Djokovic formally signed with CAA Sports.
-After Djokovic's contract with CAA Sports expired during summer 2012, he decided to switch representation, announcing IMG Worldwide as his new representatives in December 2012.
+After Djokovic's contract with CAA Sports expired during the summer of 2012, he decided to switch representation, announcing IMG Worldwide as his new representatives in December 2012.
 On 22 May 2017, Djokovic was unveiled as a brand ambassador of Lacoste after a five-year partnership with Uniqlo.

-During the 2021 US Open, some people in Djokovic's player box wore hats and shirts bearing the logo of Raiffeisen Bank International, the central back of one of the two largest banking cooperatives in Austria.
-In April 2021, Djokovic became a brand ambassador for RBI and its subsidiaries in Central and Eastern Europe.
+In April 2021, Djokovic became a brand ambassador for Raiffeisen Bank International and its subsidiaries in Central and Eastern Europe.
 The bank will help to support Djokovic's tennis academy in Belgrade.
-Djokovic did not wear the RBI logo, but he did wear on his shirt the logo of UKG, an American workforce management and human resource management company.
-People in his box wore the logo on hats as well.
-UKG lists Djokovic as one of their sponsored athletes.